twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/daily-operations.md

 $ chezmoi update
 ```

-This runs `git pull --rebase` in your source directory and then `chezmoi apply`.
+This runs `git pull --autostash --rebase` in your source directory and then
+`chezmoi apply`.

 ```mermaid
 sequenceDiagram